serge-web/war-rooms-x/documents/technical-overview.md

 ---

 ## 🧱 Project Structure (Monolith)
-Use a standard monolith structure to simplify the project hierarchy, with `yarn` for package management.
+Use a Vite.js-based monolith structure to simplify the project hierarchy, with `yarn` for package management.

 ```
 /war-rooms-x